2012 European Black Album Tour

-The 2012 European Black Album Tour (also called "The Metallica Vacation Tour 2012") was a concert tour by American heavy metal band Metallica.
-The Black Album, which was released in August 1991 was played entirely (in reverse order).
+The 2012 European Black Album Tour (also called The Metallica Vacation Tour 2012) was a concert tour by the American heavy metal band Metallica.
+Metallica (1991), commonly known as The Black Album, was performed in reverse order.
 The band confirmed that the tour would be a celebration of the 20th anniversary of the album.
 The tour headlined a few European festivals.